TheFox/smtpd/README.md

 **Note:** The stand-alone server is only for testing.
 If you want to use it for production you need to define a save/deliver function.
 See example below.

-## Use in your project
+## Usage
-You also can use this library to provide an IMAP server in your own project.
+Use this library to provide an IMAP server in your own project.

 ```php
 <?php